kodecocodes/swift-algorithm-club/Array2D/README.markdown

 var threeDimensions = dim(2, dim(3, dim(4, 0)))
 ```

-The downside of using multi-dimensional arrays or multiple nested arrays in this way is to lose track of what dimension represents what.
+The downside of using multi-dimensional arrays or multiple nested arrays in this way is to lose track of what dimension represents.

-Instead, you can create your own type that acts like a 2-D array which is more convenient to use:
+Instead,we can create our own type that acts like a 2-D array which is more convenient to use:

 ```swift
 public struct Array2D<T> {